About the Writing Center

 Our job is to help students become better writers.
 Usually you'll get better grades as a result of coming to the Writing Center, but not always right away.
-In any case, the writing always belongs to you--not the tutor--and you decide what, and how much, to change.
-The tutor will never try to guess what grade you might get on your paper.
+In any case, the writing always belongs to you--not the writing consultant--and you decide what, and how much, to change.
+The writing consultant will never try to guess what grade you might get on your paper.
 That's between you and your professor.

 - How can I let my professor know I've been to the Writing Center?

-If you'd like to let your professor know that you've visited the Writing Center, ask a tutor to give you a professor form.
-You'll need to ask because tutors fill them out only at your request.
+If you'd like to let your professor know that you've visited the Writing Center, ask the writing consultant to give you a professor form.
+You'll need to ask because consultants fill them out only at your request.
 Professors know about these forms too and may ask you to bring them to class.